-Section 1.
-Elections for membership in the Senate shall be held prior to the first meeting of the Senate in May.

-Section 2.
-Elections for officers of the Senate and members of the Executive Committee shall be held at the May meeting.

-5See "Operating Procedures" in Chapter II of this HANDBOOK.

-September meeting.
-The Agenda for the September meeting shall include approval of all committee memberships recommended by the Executive Committee, except for that of the Committee on Elections, which shall be on the Agenda of the previous May meeting.

-Section 4.
-The following procedures shall be followed in the elections conducted by the Committee on Elections under Article V, Section 4, paragraph c of this Constitution:
+- Section 1.
+Elections for membership in the Senate shall be held prior to the first meeting of the Senate in May. - Section 2.
+Elections for officers of the Senate and members of the Executive Committee shall be held at the May meeting. - Section 3.
+Election of members of standing committees except the Executive Committee shall be held prior to the September meeting.
+The Agenda for the September meeting shall include approval of all committee memberships recommended by the Executive Committee, except for that of the Committee on Elections, which shall be on the Agenda of the previous May meeting. - Section 4.
+The following procedures shall be followed in the elections conducted by the Committee on Elections under Article V, Section 4, paragraph c of this Constitution: - 1.
+The Committee shall place on the ballot the name of any qualified faculty member who presents a nominating petition with the signature of at least one eligible nominator.

-- 1. The committee shall place on the ballot the name of any qualified faculty member who presents a nominated position with the signature of at least one eligible nominator. - 2.
-Both nominating petitions and election ballots shall be distributed to all eligible faculty one week prior to their respective due dates. - 3.
+- 2. Both nominating petitions and election ballots shall be distributed to all eligible faculty one week prior to their respective due dates. - 3.
 The Committee on Elections will arrange the method of distribution and collection of nominating petitions and ballots.
-The committee may have the Dean's Offices, or comparable administrative offices, assist in the distribution and collection process. - 4.
+The committee may have the Deans' Offices, or comparable administrative offices, assist in the distribution and collection process. - 4.
 Qualified write-in candidates may be elected. - 5.
-If no faculty members petition for candidacy, the Executive Committee shall nominate persons to fill those positions on the ballot that would otherwise have no candidates for election.
+If no faculty members petition for candidacy, the Executive Committee shall nominate persons to fill those positions on the ballot that would otherwise have no candidates for election. - Section 5.
+College elections of representatives to the University Senate and elected members of University Senate standing committees (Committee on Curriculum and Regulations, Committee on Sabbatical Leave, Committee on Continuing Education and Professional Development, and Student Grievance Committee.) - 1.
+Consistent with the Faculty Handbook, the faculty of each college shall decide how the college's representatives to the University Senate and its standing committees will be elected. - 2.
+Elections shall be held: